-- Assesses that the calculation of technical provisions is consistent with regulatory requirements; - Performs specific model validation procedures to ensure that the assumptions and models used in the calculation of technical provisions are appropriate; - Assesses the sufficiency and quality of data used in the calculation of technical provisions; and - Expresses an opinion on the applicable underwriting policy and the reinsurance arrangements.
+- Assessing that the calculation of technical provisions is consistent with regulatory requirements; - Performing specific model validation procedures to ensure that the assumptions and models used in the calculation of technical provisions are appropriate;

+- Assessing the sufficiency and quality of data used in the calculation of technical provisions; and - Expressing an opinion on the applicable underwriting policy and the reinsurance arrangements.

 The Group Actuarial Function is responsible for developing a consistent framework across the group, as well as supporting and challenging the local Actuarial Function.
-The Group Actuarial Function reports to the Group Chief Risk Officer.
+The Group Actuarial Function collaborates with the to the Group Chief Risk Officer and reports to the Head of NLP Group.